mmacferrin/NSIDC_file_reader/README.md

                             Size of each numerical .bin data element, in bytes.
                             (Default: 2)
       -output_type OUTPUT_TYPE, -ot OUTPUT_TYPE
                             Output data type: 'int' or 'float'.
-Default 'float'.
+Default 'int'.
       -multiplier MULTIPLIER, -m MULTIPLIER
                             Use a multiplier.
-With 'auto', defaults to 1 for integers (no mod) and 0.1 for floating-point.
-If you want to use a different multiplier, put the number here.
+With 'auto', defaults to 1 for integers (no modification) and 0.1 for floating-point (2731 becomes 273.1, e.g.).
+Or, specify your own multiplier here.
       --signed, -s          Read bin as signed data.
 Default to unsigned.